Case Studies

 Duration of all sessions / Number of sessions = Average session duration

-This calculates the time a user spends on your app.
-A related metric – and one you want to keep as low as possible – is bounce rate, when users quit fast after opening.
+This calculates the time a user engagement event lasts on your app.
+In 2026, session quality is often more important than quantity.
+A related metric—and one you want to keep as low as possible—is bounce rate, when users quit fast after opening.
+We have found that personalized onboarding flows can increase average session duration by up to 40% by immediately connecting the user to the "Aha!" moment of the product.

 #4 Churn Rate

 More than anything else, a high churn rate indicates your user engagement strategy isn’t working.
+In an era where customer acquisition costs (CAC) continue to climb, retention is your most efficient growth lever.
 Conversely, a low churn rate is a sign of engaged users and a profitable business!
-Even a modest 5% reduction in churn can boost profits by as much as 25-95%!
+Industry research from HubSpot confirms that even a modest 5% reduction in churn can boost profits by as much as 25% to 95%, as loyal users are far more likely to upgrade and refer others.

 4 actions that indicate an engaged user